lifegraph/musicparty/README.md

-inspotify
+entrance
 =========

-Plays your music when you walk up to it
+Helps you make an enTrance when you want with your music